|

 Bhagsunag

-Named after the mythical Rajasthani King Bhagsu, and the snake god Nag with whom he did battle, Bhagsunag is a ten-to-twenty-minute walk down from Jagatram Niwas.
+Named after the mythical Rajasthani King Bhagsu, and the snake god Nag with whom he did battle, Bhagsunag is a ten to 20-minute walk down from Jagatram Niwas.
 The path leads past village houses, herds of goat and cattle and the only horse-chestnut tree in the area.
 Approaching the village, shops, hotels and cafes line a steep, narrow road. |

 |

-Bhagsu is notable for its temple, which is administrated by the Indian Army’s Gurkha Rifles.
+Bhagsu is notable for its temple, which is administered by the Indian Army’s Gorkha Rifles.
 Adjacent is a clean outdoor swimming pool, fed by a mountainside spring.
 The village has many shops, hotels and roadside stalls, selling jewellery and crafts from the area, as well as from Nepal and Rajasthan.
-Stall-holders also sell traditional Ayurvedic herbs and medicines, and roadside henna artists ply their trade of temporary tattooing |
+Stall-holders also sell traditional Ayurvedic herbs and medicines, and roadside henna artists ply their trade of temporary tattooing. |

 |

-Fifteen to twenty-five minutes’ walk up from the village is Bhagsu Waterfall, visited throughout the year by pilgrims and holiday-makers.
-Another five to ten minutes further on is the pretty Shiva café. |
+15 to 25 minutes’ walk up from the village is Bhagsu Waterfall, visited throughout the year by pilgrims and holiday-makers.
+Another five to ten minutes’ walk is the pretty Shiva Café. |

 |